 Now in its ninth year, the Queensland Women in STEM Prize aims to foster passion and drive among women and girls, encouraging their active participation and leadership within STEM, including the social sciences.
 By highlighting the achievements of these emerging leaders, we not only honour their remarkable work but also promote gender equity, diversity, and inclusion in Queensland's scientific and technological sectors.

-Dr Jillian Ash, Social Scientist
+WINNER: Dr Jillian Ash,

 Dr Jillian Ash is a distinguished social scientist working at the intersection of social impact assessment, infrastructure development and energy transition.
 Jillian collaborates across the mining, transport, water and renewable energy sectors to ensure that large-scale projects enhance social value and minimise negative impacts for communities across Queensland.